jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

     jlpm run remove:package <extension-dir-name>

 This will remove the package metadata from the source tree and delete all of the package files.
+Note that :ref:`developing a prebuilt extension <prebuilt_dev_workflow>` against a development version of JupyterLab is generally much easier.

 The package should export EMCAScript 6 compatible JavaScript.
 It can import CSS using the syntax ``require('foo.css')``.
 The CSS files can